MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 - Review the system requirements and [planning information](plan-install.md).
 Learn about [system requirements](system-requirements.md).
 - Ensure that you have at least local admin permissions on the computer before you run the setup.
-- The account being used for install must have SA rights on the SQL instance used to host the SCVMM database
+- The account being used for install must have the 'sysadmin' server role on the SQL Server instance used to host the SCVMM database.

 - The service account should be an administrator on the VMM server.
 ::: moniker range="sc-vmm-2025"